fengqiuxin/git/readme.txt

-git is a good software file system
+git is a free and good software file system